For the latest Invasive Species Program news, subscribe to our announcement list.

 Invasive Species Reporting App

-Launched in conjunction with the 2020 Invasive Species Action week, the Department has an exciting new platform to reach the public and receive invasive species reports.
-“EDDMapS” (Early Detection and Distribution Mapping System) allows invasive species reports to be submitted from your smartphone while outdoors.
+See an invasive species in California?
+There's an app for that!
+“EDDMapS” (Early Detection and Distribution Mapping System) allows invasive species reports to be submitted from your smartphone.
 On the user-friendly app, anyone can report an invasive species sighting, submit photos, provide sighting details, and document a negative survey.
 EDDMapS is available on both Apple and Android platforms.
 Learn more about EDDMapS and our other Citizen Science projects.

 Eye on Invasives Newsletter

-The CDFW Invasive Species Program is proud to present the revival of our newsletter, Eye on Invasives.
+The CDFW Invasive Species Program is proud to present our newsletter, Eye on Invasives.
 You can find the latest edition here along with our other publications.
 We look forward to providing you with entertaining and informative invasive species content!

 Mute Swan Identification